kpatrick/crk2_remove/README.md

 * rails
  * run the command "jruby -S bundle install"
- * run the command "jruby -S server start"
+ * run the command "jruby -S rails server"
  * open http://localhost:3000 to see a default Ruby on Rails page